Ebski/MEAN/README.md

 #### Period 3a
 - Includes a word document where questions are answered
 - Includes a project called RestAPI where all CRUD operations are shown in a simple ui.
 Connected to a MongoDB [link](https://github.com/Ebski/MEAN/tree/master/Period3a/RestAPI)
 - Includes a project called SimpleRestAPI where all CRUD operations are shown without a ui, so to test use a program like Postman.
-This is not connected to a DB but is a project to show off the module for node: node-restful.[link](https://github.com/Ebski/MEAN/tree/master/Period3a/SimpleRestfullAPI)
+This project is mainly made to show of the module node-restful. [link](https://github.com/Ebski/MEAN/tree/master/Period3a/SimpleRestfullAPI)

 #### Period 3b
 - Includes a word document where questions are answered